 Yes, email Maxie Mayer at [email protected] for changes to existing registrations.

 Yes.
-Your race packet includes your official race bib, safety pins and instructions for participation.
-If you do not pick up your race packet, you will not be able to participate in the race.
-Packets cannot be mailed.
+If you do not pick up your bib number, you will not be able to run the race.
+Bib numbers are required to be worn participate.

-Yes, a staffed coat/bag check will be located inside the Community Room at Clark Public Utilities.
+Yes, an employee volunteer staffed coat/bag check will be located onsite the morning of the race.

 Yes, but please start at the back of the pack and be cautious of other participants, the course narrows in places.